database-mesh/pisanix/README.md

 # Features
 ## Database traffic governance

-SQL application access databases with SQL, so Pisanix will hijack all SQL traffic.
+Applications access databases with SQL, so Pisanix will hijack all SQL traffic.
 This is a great opportunity to do a lot of things around traffic, like loadbalancing and SQL firewall.

 ## Observability